 The case itself is currently being heard in the Courts and, as such, the outcome of this particular matter is unknown.
 What is certain is that this will not be the last of these such cases grabbing the headlines in the future.
 Especially as it is clear that no matter who you leave your estate to, there is a chance someone won't be happy.

-Within our Dispute Resolution team we have specialist solicitors who have the expertise needed to advise and assist you if you are faced with an inheritance issue.
-If you find you need advice about an inheritance dispute or a disagreement over a Will, Trust or Estate, please contact Cara Hough.
+Within our Dispute Resolution Team, we have specialist solicitors who have the expertise needed to advise and assist you if you are faced with an inheritance issue.
+If you find you need advice about an inheritance dispute or a disagreement over a Will, Trust or Estate, please contact us.